dkoster95/QuickHatchSwift/Docs/URLEncoding.md

 }
 ```

-The Url encoding will encode the parameters in the url of the request or in the body depending the destination you choose.
+The **Url encoding** will escape and encode the parameters in the url of the request or in the body depending the destination you choose.

 If you choose the body for a post request the property httpBody of the URLRequest will look like this:
 params: name and password